 Low or reduced self-esteem (often due to having grown up in a toxic family or having previously have endured an abusive relationship of any kind (because it makes you more likely to accept abuse again and/or to have lower standards, along with a higher threshold for abuse, making you more tolerant and accepting of their abuse).

 Socially brag-worthy (In other words, they’ll be proud to show you off and claim you as their property – even though they’ll do everything in your power to make you feel completely worthless behind closed doors.
 They do this because it keeps you from believing you can do any better.
 This, along with all of their other manipulations, is designed to keep you around if and when they want you).

 What kind of people typically attract narcissists?

-Whether you are a child of a narcissistic parent, a co-worker to a narcissist, or someone who has or had a narcissistic partner, you could be a source of narcissistic supply for them.
+Whether you are a child of a narcissistic parent, a co-worker of a narcissist, or someone who has or had a narcissistic partner, you could be a source of narcissistic supply for them.
 Many have a whole circle of supply, which we sometimes call a narcissistic harem.

 While they may say otherwise, the narcissist sees you as a product and/or a service – or, in many cases, as an extension of themselves.
 And while they may claim to love you, what they really love is what you can do for them.
-They love that you are among the people who provide them what they “need,” and yet, sadly they can never love or feel any compassionate empathy for you.
+They love that you are among the people who provide them what they “need,” and yet, sadly, they can never love or feel any compassionate empathy for you.

 What happens if you refuse to keep providing narcissistic supply?